"Change or Get Replaced by Robots" and Other Advice from Jeff Sutherland

 Jeff: As Systematic has shown at CMMI Level 5, all projects cost half as much with 40% fewer defects plus or minus 3%.
 If you want less cost use Scrum.

-Q: You provided examples how SCRUM helped organization doing repetitive work (e.g. toyota will keep doing cars).
+Q: You provided examples how SCRUM helped organization doing repetitive work (e.g. automobile company will keep making cars).
 How can SCRUM help organizations who have different deliverables (e.g. IT services company that will deliver different requirements to different clients in different domains) and how can you avoid integration issues if you have scrums of scrums in this case?

 Jeff: In our Scrum@Scale class we show how to do this.
 A deliverable is a set of backlog prioritized by the Product Owner.
 Teams pull that backlog and deliver a fully integrated increment of that backlog every sprint or more often.